List of My Name Is Earl characters: Electrolarynx Guy

 Electrolarynx Guy (played by Jack Axelrod) is an unnamed old man who can only speak with the help of an electrolarynx, apparently because of a lifetime of smoking.
 He sold Randy a Quit Smoking cassette for $0.32 (negotiated from $0.40).
-He also posed as Randy's father when Randy went back to high school in Randy's Touchdown.
-According to a deleted scene commentary in the Season 1 episode O Karma, Where Art Thou?, Jack Axelrod does not use an electrolarynx in real life.
+He also posed as Randy's father when Randy went back to high school in "Randy's Touchdown".
+According to a deleted scene commentary in the season 1 episode "O Karma, Where Art Thou?", Jack Axelrod does not use an electrolarynx in real life.

 Natalie Duckworth

 Natalie Duckworth (played by Beth Riesgraf, then-girlfriend of Jason Lee) was Earl's one-time girlfriend; her first appearance was in "Faked My Own Death".
-Natalie was unable to take a hint that Earl was not into her so and thus faked his own death.
+Natalie was unable to take a hint that Earl was not into her, so he faked his own death.
 He later told her that her clingy personality was the real reason he faked his death.
 In turn, Natalie faked her own death to make Earl feel bad, and in doing so, she gained a large amount of confidence.
-She also appeared in "Our "Cops" Is On"; after Joy and Earl stole a police car, Joy called Natalie a slut with a megaphone and told her to get "on [the car in front of Joy] and spread [her] legs".
+She also appeared in "Our 'Cops' Is On"; after Joy and Earl stole a police car, Joy called Natalie a slut with a megaphone and told her to get "on [the car in front of Joy] and spread [her] legs".

 Willie the One-Eyed Mailman

 Willie the One-Eyed Mailman (played by Bill Suplee, who is Ethan Suplee's father) is a local mailman who wears an eye patch.
 He is affable but somewhat of a slacker as he has been seen throwing mail on the floor of someone's home or simply throwing it in the garbage.
 His lack of depth perception has caused problems for him more than once when giving or reaching for items (episode "Number One").
-He had lost his eye when Joy smashed Earl's Def Leppard picture and a glass shard damaged his eye (episode "Our Cops Is On").
+He had lost his eye when Joy smashed Earl's Def Leppard picture and a glass shard damaged his eye (episode "Our 'Cops' Is On").
 In the episode "Monkeys Take a Bath", he takes out his glass eye so he can play some kind of marble game, only to lose it when Joy bought the game at a garage sale.